lakostov/fortune500/README.md

 To deploy to Heroku:
 1. Set your Heroku origin
 2. Install Heroku CLI and login
-3. Initialise you local Git repository.
-Run in the consol:
+3. Initialize you local Git repository.
+Run in the console:
 a.  git init
 4. Add all files to your local Git repository.
-Run in the consol:
+Run in the console:
 a.  git add -A
 5. Commit in your local Git.
-Run in the consol:
+Run in the console:
 a.  git commit -m 'Initial commit'
 6. Run in the console:
 a.  git push heroku master